David-mwas/David-mwas/README.md

 - 👋 Hi, I’m @David-mwas
 - 👀 I’m interested in ... programming
 - 🌱 I’m currently learning ...
-Android
+Software,Web, Android
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...